What are seven ways to know you rocked an interview?

-Your last job interview seemed promising.
-You answered all the questions and thought you did a masterful job explaining how your skills and experience match the company’s needs.
+Your last job interview went great — at least, you think that it did.
+You addressed all the questions smoothly, and thought you did a masterful job explaining how your skills and experience match the company’s needs.
 You even shared a laugh about the strange things dogs do after realizing you and the hiring manager both have furry friends at home.
-Everything indicates that you rocked the interview, but what, exactly, are the signs an interview went well?
+Everything indicates you rocked the interview, but what, exactly, are the signs an interview went well?

-Instead of spending any more time worrying, take a look at the following seven signs an interview went well — and then determine whether you aced it.
+Instead of spending any more time worrying and self-critiquing, take a look at the following seven signs an interview went well and gain more confidence that you really did shine:

 1. The interview ran longer than planned